From Bell Products to Greenberger-Horne-Zeilinger states: Quantum Memories via emergent Hamiltonians: Spectral Analysis

 As additional terms are incorporated, \(\hat{\mathcal{M}}(t)\) becomes increasingly dense, raising the suspicion that it may effectively resemble a random matrix.
-In the infinite-order limit (for any finite \(t\)), \(\hat{\mathcal{M}}(t)\) is highly non-sparse and appears ``random.''
+In the infinite-order limit (for any finite \(t\)), \(\hat{\mathcal{M}}(t)\) is highly nonsparse and appears ``random.''
 This appearance is, however, misleading: \(\hat{\mathcal{M}}(0)=\hat{H}_0\) is diagonal in the Fock basis, and the growth of nonlocal terms with time merely creates the semblance of randomness.
-Because \(\hat{\mathcal{M}}(t)\) is unitarily similar to \(\hat{H}_0\) (and thus Hermitian with the same eigenvalues), the spectrum remains highly regular and does not exhibit Wigner--Dyson level repulsion.
-This dichotomy between random-matrix-like structure without level repulsion is explored in Fig.~\ref{fig:fig_6}, where we examine histograms of the matrix elements of the numerically exact Emergent Hamiltonian $\hat{\mathcal{M}}(t)$ [Eq.~\eqref{eq:exact_M}] at different time-stamps.
+Because \(\hat{\mathcal{M}}(t)\) is unitarily similar to \(\hat{H}_0\) (and thus Hermitian with the same eigenvalues), the spectrum remains highly regular and does not exhibit Wigner-Dyson level repulsion.
+This dichotomy between random-matrix-like structure without level repulsion is explored in Fig.~\ref{fig:fig_6}, where we examine histograms of the matrix elements of the numerically exact emergent Hamiltonian $\hat{\mathcal{M}}(t)$ [Eq.~\eqref{eq:exact_M}] at different time stamps.
 This is constructed for $\hat H_f$ in Eq.~\eqref{eq:Hf_NNN}, and $\hat{H}_0 = \sum_{\bf l}\left(l_x+l_y\right)\hat{a}_{\bf l}^{\dagger}\hat{a}_{\bf l}^{\phantom{\dagger}}$ for the three excitation subspace.

 We start with the (normalized) histograms of diagonal elements [Fig.~\ref{fig:fig_6}(a)], which are real, where they rapidly develop a Gaussian structure, overcoming the structured pattern associated with $\hat H_0$ at short times.
-Notably, the mean is time-independent, a direct consequence of the trace conservation under unitary transformations.
+Notably, the mean is time independent, a direct consequence of the trace conservation under unitary transformations.
 Meanwhile, such a Gaussian structure exhibits a standard deviation that equilibrates to a saturation value [Fig.~\ref{fig:fig_6}(d)].
 In turn, for off-diagonal elements [the real and imaginary parts, Fig.~\ref{fig:fig_6}(b) and \ref{fig:fig_6}(c), respectively], the pattern is similar, but their mean hovers around zero, and the standard deviation quickly grows from zero to an equilibrium value [Fig.~\ref{fig:fig_6}(e)].